ardalis/ardalis-com-gatsby/beta/content/blog/3-reasons-why-dropbox-is-your-friend.md

 ![image](/img/image_9.png"image")

 Now open the file and add some text.
 Save it.
 Add some more text.
 Save it again.
 And one more time.
-If you're not feeling terribly creative, perhaps the text could be"Version Two ","Version Three ", and"Version Four ".
+If you're not feeling terribly creative, perhaps the text could be"Version Two","Version Three", and"Version Four".
 Realize that version one is the blank text file that's already out there.
 At this point you have a file that looks like this, that you've saved after each line was added:

 ![SNAGHTMLef4d594](/img/SNAGHTMLef4d594_1.png"SNAGHTMLef4d594")

 What if you suddenly realize that Version Three was the one you wanted to keep?
-Or maybe you just accidentally deleted the entire document and saved it €" what now?
+Or maybe you just accidentally deleted the entire document and saved it – what now?

 **It's easy to get to previous versions of your document.**

-You can right-click on the file and select"View previous versions " or from the web interface, right click and select Previous versions:
+You can right-click on the file and select"View previous versions" or from the web interface, right click and select Previous versions:

 ![image](/img/image_12.png"image")